rlexa/dd-nodom/doc-date.md

 ## Getter

+_FYI_ Most operators have an additional `as`-prefixed variant which can be applied directly to a date-like value e.g. alongside `dateToIso` which is only implemented for a `Date` instance there is also `asIso` which can be applied to any date-like value.

+_FYI_ see [Local-versus-UTC](#local-versus-utc) for Utc column.

 | name                        | info                              | as...   | Utc     |
 | --------------------------- | --------------------------------- | ------- | ------- |
 | `dateToTimeValue`           | `Date` javascript ms value        | &check; |         |